Stephen Chong

 Brief bio

 I completed a Ph.D. at Cornell University in August 2008, under the guidance of Andrew Myers.
 Prior to graduate school, I spent several years working as a consultant and contractor.
 I received a B.Sc.(Hons) and B.A. from Victoria University of Wellington, in Wellington, New Zealand.
-My wife, Kiran Gajwani, is a Lecturer/Advisor in the Economics Department at Harvard.
+My wife, Kiran Gajwani, is a Faculty Dean at Winthrop House and a Lecturer/Advisor and Associate Director of Undergraduate Advising in the Economics Department at Harvard.